jonnyphresh/jonnyphresh.github.io/contactus.md

     <input type="text" name="_gotcha" style="display:none" />
 </form>

-Thank you so much for your interest!
+<p>Thank you so much for your interest!

-We are working hard to respond to your query ASAP
+We are working hard to respond to your query ASAP</p>